alejandrofdez-us/similarity-ts-cli/README.md

 ```

-This allows the framework to dynamically recognize and utilize these custom classes based on user input.
+This allows the toolkit to dynamically recognize and utilize these custom classes based on user input.
 By including
-them in the argument parser, users can easily select their custom metrics or plots when running the framework, ensuring
+them in the argument parser, users can easily select their custom metrics or plots when running the toolkit, ensuring
 that their classes are properly integrated and applied during the time series evaluation process.

 ## License

-Time Series Evaluation Framework is free and open-source software licensed under the [MIT license](LICENSE).
+SimilarityTS toolkit is free and open-source software licensed under the [MIT license](LICENSE).